Incident Summary:

 -

-- Using the keys provided by the concierge, Evans entered the apartment.
+- Using the keys provided by the concierge, Mahdi entered the apartment.

 - He discovered that the smoke was coming from the oven, which had been left on.

-- Evans immediately switched off the oven and opened the balcony window to ventilate the apartment.
+- Mahdi immediately switched off the oven and opened the balcony window to ventilate the apartment.

 - 4. Resident’s Return: